The Oak Island Money Pit – Treasure or Hoax?

 - Related to The Lost City of Atlantis

-Since Daniel and his team left the hunt, many more enthusiasts have dug pits across the island, uncovering more stone slabs and even human remains.
+Since Daniel and his team left the hunt, many more enthusiasts have dug, uncovering more stone slabs and even human remains.
 Some have even lost their lives in attempts to excavate the island.
-However, a hoard of gold or treasure has not been found in or around the Oak Island Money Pit.
+However, a hoard of gold or treasure has not been found in or around the Oak Island Money Pit, yet.

-Most people disagree with the theories of what is actually in the pit, but the professionals all believe the pit was man-made due to the materials found in the original pit and the underground caverns and channels.
-Whether the pit is a natural sinkhole, a booby-trapped cavern / pit filled with historic treasure, or whether it is just one of the worlds greatest hoaxes, still remains a mystery.
-In 2010, a final treasure hunt was initiated, but nothing was found and the government passed the Oak Island Act, banning all commercial treasure hunting on the island.
-However, in 2011 a new Oak Island Treasure Act invited the hunt to continue, with permission granted from the Minister of Natural Resources.
+In 2010, a final treasure hunt was initiated, but nothing was found and the government passed the Oak Island Act (more here), banning all commercial treasure hunts on the island.
+However, in 2011 a new Oak Island Treasure Act invited the hunt to continue (amended in 2014), with permission granted from the Minister of Natural Resources.

-Maybe one day soon with more advanced technology, we will uncover what the creators of the Oak Island Money Pit didn’t want anyone to find.
+Maybe one day soon we will uncover what the creators of the Oak Island Money Pit didn’t want anyone to find.